Good Hotel Guide Review

-4. 1 in stables (connected to house via conservatory).
+4. 1 in Stables (connected to house via conservatory and with separate entrance).

-sitting room, breakfast room, conservatory, free Wi-Fi, in-room TV (Freeview), 3-acre garden (croquet lawn, ‘lookout’, walled kitchen garden), unsuitable for disabled.
+sitting room, breakfast room, conservatory, in-room TV (Freeview), 3-acre garden (croquet lawn, ‘lookout’, walled kitchen garden), electric charging point, unsuitable for disabled.

 not under 12.